hackclub/hackclub/workshops/login_auth/readme.md

   }
 });
 ```
-As you know we created two divisions in HTML and we need `loggedin-div` division to be displayed only when the user is signed-in so in above code we need to do some changes,
+As you created two divisions in HTML so you have to do something like that `loggedin-div` division to be displayed only when the user is signed-in.
+So in above code you need to do some changes
-but before we make changes we need to assign `IDs` to both divisions:
+but before you make some changes you need to assign IDs to both divisions:

-ID `user_div` to division `loggedin-div`
+- ID `user_div` to division `loggedin-div`.

-ID `login_div` to division `main-div`
+- ID `login_div` to division `main-div`.

-After assigning IDs add this code in the `if` statement of `AuthState` property.
+After assigning IDs add this code in the `if` statement of [`AuthState`](https://firebase.google.com/docs/auth/web/manage-users#get_the_currently_signed-in_user) property.

 ```javascript